KhronosGroup/glTF/specification/README.md

 * `*.gltf` files use `model/gltf+json`
 * `*.bin` files use `application/octet-stream`
 * `*.glsl` files use `text/plain`
 * Texture files use the official `image/*` type based on the specific image format.
+For compatibility with modern web browsers, the following image formats are supported: .jpg, .png, .bmp, and .gif.

+## URIs

+glTF uses URIs to reference buffers, shaders, and image resources.
+These URIs may point to external files or be data URIs to embed resources in the JSON.
+This allows the application to decide the best approach for delivery: if assets share many of the same geometries, animations, textures, or shaders, separate files may be preferred to reduce the total amount of data requested.
+With separate files, applications can progressively load data and do not need to load data for parts of a model that are not visible.
+If an application cares more about single-file deployment, embedding data may be preferred even though it increases the overall size due to base64 encoding and does not support progressive or on-demand loading.

 <a name="concepts"></a>
 # Concepts